 Jenny Mercer has drawn our attention to the following event which will take place from Saturday 5th to Sunday 13th June.

 This is a citizen-science event covering churchyards across the England and Wales.
 The project will see communities and visitors making a note of the animals, birds, insects, or fungi in their local churchyard.
 Their data will then be collated on the National Biodiversity Network.

-More information about the event and how to register can be found here:
+More information about the event can be found here:

 Do you have a local churchyard that you could survey as part of this event?

 We are hoping that Jenny will be able to lead a Society walk on 20th July to record the diversity of Holy Trinity Churchyard in Old Wolverton as a follow up to this week (a bit late but this shouldn’t be a problem).
 Our President Roy Maycock surveyed the flora of the best 10% of all the churchyards in Buckinghamshire quite a few years ago now (see recent article on our website: Roy’s Reminiscences).
 We have also held walks in Olney churchyard to look at lichens and had a recent talk on bats in churches by Sue Hetherington so our Society has a history of involvement in our county’s church flora and fauna.